 XXII.
-And be it further enacted, that the colonel or officer commanding any regiment or battalion, shall once in every year, besides the usual days of training, order an inspection of the arms, accoutrements and ammunition, of the several companies under his command, to be made at one and the same time by one subaltern from each company, attended by the clerk thereof, and by calling on each and every man of the said company at the usual place of his, or their abode; which subaltern shall make an exact return of such arms, accoutrements and ammunition, describing the state and condition thereof, and every person required by law to be provided with arms, accoutrements and ammunition, who shall at such inspection, have such arms in unserviceable condition, or shall be deficient in any of the appurtenances above mentioned, shall forfeit and pay for each deficiency, the like sum, as if such deficiency had happened at a muster or training.
+And be it further enacted, that the colonel or officer commanding any regiment or battalion, shall, once in every year, or as often as he may think necessary, besides the usual days of training, order an inspection of the arms, accourtements and ammunition, of the several companies under his command, to be made at one and the same time, by one subaltern, from each company, attended by the clerk thereof, and by calling on each and every man of the said company at the usual place of his or their abode; which subaltern s hall make an exact return of such arms, accourtements and ammunition, describing the state and condition thereof, and every person required by law to be provided with arms, accourtements and ammunition, who shall, at such inspection, have such arms in unserviceable condition, or shall be deficient in any of the appurtenances abovementioned, shall forfeit and pay, for each deficiency, the like sum, as if such deficiency had happened at a muster or training.